zobinHuang/TCP-UDP-socket-notes/2.cs_model/readme.md

 (1) The *Unfinished Queue* loads those **new sockets** which have sent *SYN+ACK* after they received *SYN* but still not receive *ACK* from corresponding **Client** process yet (aka *SYN_RCVD* mode). \
 (2) The *Finished Queue* loads those **new sockets** which have finished three-way handshaking (aka *ESTABLISHED* mode). \
 Note that the length of pending queue depends on the parameter of the function ***listen()*** which we will discuss later. \
 The **Server** process will call ***accept()*** to return **new socket**s which had finished connection establishment from *Finished Queue*.
 Note that these new sockets bind to the same local socket address as the **main socket** binds to.
-You may wonder how multiple sockets work on the same socket address.
-Actually the new socket records the information of the remote socket such as IP address, port number and protocol (i.e the triple we have mentioned above), etc. So according to the remote information, the TCP processing module is able to deliver the data to the correct socket even though there exists another socket that work on the same socket address.
+You may wonder how multiple sockets work on the same local socket address.
+Actually the new socket records the information of the remote socket such as IP address, port number and protocol (i.e the triple we have mentioned above), etc. So according to the remote information, the TCP processing module is able to deliver the data to the correct socket even though there exists another socket that work on the same local socket address.
 In all, this is a very interesting and important point: **A quintuple uniquely defines a connection on the Internet —— (local IP, remote IP, local port, remote port, protocol)**. \
 After establishing connections, **Server** can use ***send()*** and ***recv()*** to send and receive data to&from **Client**.
 Finally, calling ***closesocket()*** (under Windows) or ***close()*** (under Linux) to close the socket.

 * Client Side: \